 The band created a music video for the song “Juicy Mode.”
 Once you start watching you cannot look away.
 Based off of the character design of graphic artist Alejandro Bruzzese, a portion of the video is animated by Columboid’s own drummer and keyboardist, Neil Benjamin, an award winning 3D digital artist and director by day and directed by Jorge Torres-Torres.

-I had the chance to talk with Torres, Benjamin, and vocalist and multi-instrumentalist Ryan Hamilton about the video and upcoming album.
-Check out the video below and learn more about what went into its making and how it relates to the new album.
+I had the chance to talk with Torres, Benjamin, and vocalist and multi-instrumentalist Ryan Hamilton.
+We dissected the video and upcoming album.

 Tell me about the video and what went in to creating the concept behind it?

 Neil: Jorge (the director) is kind of a genius/crazy person when it comes to music videos.
-He’s always on the same visual wavelength as our music, and he is able to balance dark elements with subtle joy without a hint of irony.
-We’ve always loved his visions for the various videos he’s made for us.
+As a result, he’s always on the same visual wavelength as our music.
+He can balance dark elements with subtle joy without a hint of irony.
+Therefore, his visions for the various videos he made for us have been great.
 We told him that we could contribute 3d animation to his production arsenal, and he immediately conjured up a video that uses it.

 Jorge: I usually try come up with concepts for videos that by tripleing the song’s meaning.
 I listen to the song many many times until a crazy story story pops in my head.
 And that’s what you see.

 You did the animation for the video.
 Tell me about your animation work, how that developed and the idea behind the end of the video?